 It is long-lasting

-It has a lid that latches, to keep children and pets safe.
+A lid that latches, to keep children and pets safe.

-There should be a screen or debris filter at the top, to keep leaves and
+There should be a screen or debris filter at the top, to keep leaves and other debris out.

-Look for a drain hose at the bottom, and a shut off valve for the drain.
+Look for a drain hose at the bottom, and a shut-off valve for the drain.

 Expandable – can be linked to another barrel, as your need grows.

 By definition, cover crops are any plants grown to help improve or retain the soil.
 Technically, this means you can use any plant.
 However, some plants are better than others.
 Of important note, select annual plants.
 When they are tilled into your garden soil, they won’t grow back to choke out your garden plants.
 Some plants return a higher amount of nutrients, especially nitrogen to the soil.